Design Hub developer guide - plugins¶

 - the input chemical structure with new atomic coordinates in the desired format.

-Generates data URLs with base64 encoded PNG images of the input chemical structures using Marvin Backend Image Generation Service.
+Generates data URLs with base64 encoded PNG images of the input chemical structures.
+When the useMarvinNext feature flag is enabled, images are rendered via Marvin Backend Image Generation Service; otherwise JChem Microservices IO is used.

 Parameters:

-structures(string[]): an array of chemical structure to render as imageswidth(number): width of the image.
+structures(string[]): an array of chemical structures to render as imageswidth(number): width of the image.
 Optional.
-Default:400.height(number): height of the image.
+Default:500.height(number): height of the image.
 Optional.
-Default:260.visualizationSettings(VisualizationSettings): configuration options for image rendering.
+Default:400.

 Returns: